QuantumRay-code/Square-API-Automation-Suite/README.md

 | Assertions | 128 |
 | Failures | 0 |

-All 11 requests pass across all 4 dataset iterations, including the 3 requests that are expected to return non-2xx status codes as their correct outcome (`Decline Exception Handling`, `Volatility Boundary Check`, `Unauthorized Access Invalidation`).
+All 11 requests pass across all 4 dataset iterations, including 3 requests that intentionally receive error responses as their correct, expected outcome rather than a success response: `Decline Exception Handling` (expects `400`), `Volatility Boundary Check` (expects `400`/`409`), and `Unauthorized Access Invalidation` (expects `401`).

 ## How to Use